Colorado traffic deaths up 75 per year since pot legalization, study says

 Earlier studies have suggested that traffic accidents in general have increased in many of these states since the drug was legalized.

-For the new analysis, researchers of the JAMA Internal Medicine study reviewed data on traffic fatalities in both states from the Fatality Analysis Reporting System.
+For the new analysis, Santaella-Tenorio and colleagues reviewed data on traffic fatalities in both states from the Fatality Analysis Reporting System.
 Their review covered a 12-year period from 2005 through 20017.

 To estimate differences, the researchers created "synthetic controls" for both states, an approach that uses an algorithm to identify a combination of states from a pool of control states with similar traffic fatality rates.